-We’ve just released our very first Morocco tour – Moroccan Odyssey – and we could be more excited about sharing the wonders of this gorgeous country with you.
+We’ve just released our very first Morocco tour – Moroccan Odyssey – and we could not be more excited about sharing the wonders of this gorgeous country with you.

 If there was ever a destination that deserved to be called a ‘kaleidoscope of colours’ it would be Morocco.
 From the earthy tones of the traditional architecture, the shifting yellows and oranges of the desert sands and the blues of the sky and sea to the jewel bright colours of the mosaics that decorate mosques, medresas, and medinas, and the rainbow hues of the mounds of spices that fragrance the bustling souks.
 In fact, the whole place conspires to take you on a sensory adventure, to imprint itself on your memory, to be the subject of shared stories in years to come.